dustinlyons/nixos-config/README.md

 ```
 EDITOR=vim nix run github:ryantm/agenix -- -e secret.age
 ```
-This will drop you in a Vim editor to enter your secret, then encrypt and save the file.
+This will drop you in a Vim editor to type your secret, then encrypts and saves the file.
 Commit the file to your `nix-secrets` repo and reference it in your configuration.

 ## Secrets used in my configuration
 | Secret Name           | Platform         | Description           |